balloonio/balloonio.github.io/source/_posts/lru-implementation.md

             return None

         randres = random.randint(1, self.totalsum)
-        # loop through lsit to find the first node that is greater than or equal to randres
+        # loop through list to find the first node that is greater than or equal to randres
         cumsum = 0
         node = self.nodelist.head